Parthiv-M/events-wearemist/README.md

 # MIST Events Portal

-The Events portal for Manipal Information Security Team.
-Displays all events conducted by MIST, filtered according to upcoming and past events.
-Find the website [here](https://parthiv-m.github.io/events-wearemist/#/)
+The Events portal for Manipal Information Security Team featuring a new dark themed design and a responsive, clean UI.
+Displays all events conducted by MIST, filtered according to upcoming, ongoing, and past events.
+Find the website [here](https://events.wearemist.in)

 ## Tech Stack